kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 3. With the feature gate enabled, `ConstructVolumeSpec` returns a valid `volume.Spec` rebuilt from the global file.
 4. With the feature gate disabled, the same call returns the original error.

+For the orphaned global mount scan, new unit tests in `pkg/kubelet/volumemanager` will cover:

+1. A global mount directory with a readable `vol_data.json` and no pod directory is registered in the ActualStateOfWorld as uncertain.
+2. A registered orphan whose volume is not in the desired state gets `UnmountDevice` / `NodeUnstageVolume` called and its directory removed afterwards.
+3. An empty global mount directory is removed directly.
+4. A non-empty directory without a readable `vol_data.json` is left in place and reported.
+5. With the feature gate disabled, the scan does not run.

 ##### Integration tests